saif-mal1k/Salesforce-Notes/2. Admin/chapter 09 Reports & Dashboards/README.md

-# reports and dashboards ???
+# Reports and Dashboards ???

-## reports
+## Reports
--  a report is a list of records (like opportunities or accounts) that meet a defined criteria.
+-  A report is a list of records (like opportunities or accounts) that meet a defined criteria.

 <details>
 <summary>  <b><em> example: </em></b>  </summary>